1. Intellectual Property Rights and Granting Procedure

 Experts submit their opinion in writing.
 If the judge deems it necessary, further questions may be addressed to the experts to shed light on the technical merits of the case or to clarify contradictions.
 Experts must attend the examination hearing if the judge orders them to do so and respond to questions put to them.

 The experts are appointed by the court.
-However, if the parties agree on experts, they may suggest them to the court.
-In any event, their suggestions must be approved by the court.
+However, if the parties agree to appoint experts, they may put their suggestions to the court for its approval.

 3.7 Procedure for Construing the Terms of the Patent’s Claim